efarran0/Economic_Network/README.md

 * **Code Generation**: For initial code snippets and boilerplate.
 * **Performance Optimization**: To identify and improve bottlenecks.
-* **Refactoring and Restructuring Assistance**: The core modules (`src/sim.py`, `src/layout.py`, `src/callbacks.py`) were refactored for improved readability, maintainability, and adherence to modern Python best practices.
+* **Refactoring and Restructuring Assistance**: To improve readability, maintainability, and adherence to modern Python best practices.

 ---